 Biden meets virtually with Congressional Hispanic Caucus members as he fights to stay in 2024 presidential race

+"Like so many of you, I was naturally concerned about President Biden's performance in the recent debate," Levin said in his statement.
+"Since then, I've made my opinions known in the appropriate manner with House Democratic leadership and my colleagues."

+Levin said that it wasn't easy for him to make the statement.
+"I have deep respect for President Biden's five plus decades of public service and incredible appreciation for the work we've done together these last three and a half years," he wrote.
+"But I believe the time has come for President Biden to pass the torch."

-The Biden campaign said the president held a virtual meeting with the BOLD PAC, the political affiliate of the Congressional Hispanic Caucus, to discuss the 2024 election, delivering remarks and answering questions.
-Democratic Sen. Alex Padilla of California told CBS News earlier this week that a call was in the works, as the president tries to reassure his party that he's up to the rigors of the presidency and that he can beat Donald Trump in November.
+The call with BOLD PAC was arranged in order to discuss the 2024 election, the Biden campaign said.
+Democratic Sen. Alex Padilla of California told CBS News earlier this week that a call was in the works, as the president continues to try to reassure his party that he's up to the rigors of the presidency and that he can beat Donald Trump in November.
 It's not clear how many Democratic lawmakers were on the call.

 On Thursday night, the president sat down with House Minority Leader Hakeem Jeffries at the White House to hear about the concerns of the House Democratic caucus.
 So far, 17 House Democrats have publicly called on the president step down, with many more expressing concerns privately.

-One lawmaker on the call said the president did "very well" in the meeting, but some members of the Congressional Hispanic Caucus remain likely to monitor what happens in the coming days.
+One lawmaker on the call said some members of the Congressional Hispanic Caucus remain likely to monitor what happens in the coming days.

 "I think some people will say 'let's wait and see'" how the president does "over next couple days," the Democratic lawmaker said.